jchatel/quickmail-next-docs/linkedin/linkedin-automation.md

 It may take a few minutes for the LinkedIn account to be added, but no longer than an hour.

-**Note:** If you have trouble adding your LinkedIn account, contact support at support@quickmail.io and tell them the error you're getting.
+**Note:** If you have trouble adding your LinkedIn account, click the AI chatbot in the lower-right corner of your QuickMail account, then select "Escalate to a Human" to get in touch with our support team.

 ## How to Add a Lead's LinkedIn Information?